BAK2K3/WYSPA/README.md

 Each time the user visits the **Wyspa** page, a **Wyspa** from the database is selected at random and presented to the user.

 The content of the **Wyspa** is the primary aspect of this page, and is therefore placed in central view of the user and cannot be hidden.
-Underneath the content of the **Wyspa** is “Listen” counter, displaying how many users have “Listened” to the **Wyspa**, along with an interactive icon which allows a user to “Listen” to the **Wyspa**.
+Underneath the content of the **Wyspa** is "Listen" counter, displaying how many users have "Listened" to the **Wyspa**, along with an interactive icon which allows a user to "Listen" to the **Wyspa**.
 Next to this icon lies a **Random Wyspa** icon, which randomly selects a new **Wyspa** from the database.
 If the author of the **Wyspa** is currently logged in, an **edit** icon is also provided here, navigating the user to a dedicated edit page.

 The comments for the selected **Wyspa** are hidden in a collapsible interactive element.
 This gives the user interactive control over how different aspects of the content are displayed.
 When this element is shown, the comments are displayed vertically, alternating left and right to produce a **conversational** aesthetic.
 For each comment, an interactive **delete** icon is presented to both the owner of the **Wyspa**, and the owner of the **comment.** This icon is displayed directly underneath the relevant comment, within its container.